copyrite/LwotcMinimalText/XComGame.md

 ## Crusader's Rage
 You deal 25% more damage per every 25% HP missing, up to 50%.
 Your wound recovery times are reduced by {{ CRUSADERS_RAGE_HEAL }} HP.
-* Wound recovery time reduction is not applied if the soldier entered a bleeding out state during the mission.
+* Wound recovery time reduction is not applied if you entered a bleeding out state during the mission.

 ## Cutthroat
 +15 crit, +2 crit damage and infinite pierce to melee attacks against non-robotic enemies.